Frances Ellen Watkins Harper

 Section Four: The Chicago World’s Fair of 1893

-In protest of the active exclusion of Black Women at the Chicago World’s Fair, Harper joined an organized group of her fellow creators and Black women, including Mary Church Terrell and Fannie Barrier Williams to protest the active exclusion of Black women at the Fair.
-This protest was held during the last week of the fair and was called the “Congress of Colored Women.”
-Solidarity was shown by women who weren’t directly involved in the protest, as well: one such example is Ida B. Wells, who worked with other prominent activists to increase exposure of the exclusion with the creation and publication of a pamphlet titled The Reason Why the Colored American Is Not in the World’s Columbian Exposition.
-The Congress of Colored Women, and all those in support of their mission, were intent on showcasing the achievements of Black women and demanding recognition within the larger women’s suffrage movement.
+In protest of the active exclusion of Black Women at the Chicago World’s Fair, Harper and five fellow Black women creators, including Mary Church Terrell and Fannie Barrier Williams vocally opposed the Fair.
+This protest was held during the last week of the Fair and was called the “Congress of Colored Women.”
+Ida B. Wells-Barnett also showed solidarity with the movement, as did many more Black women whose support is less well-documented (Bertuca et. al).
+Wells-Barnett worked with other prominent activists to publicize and criticize the exclusion, creating and publishing a pamphlet titled The Reason Why the Colored American Is Not in the World’s Columbian Exposition.
+The Congress of Colored Women, as well as all those in support of their mission, were intent on showcasing the achievements of Black women and demanding recognition within the larger women’s suffrage movement.

 Section Five: Literary Works

-Harper’s literary works are categorized by their focus on race, gender, and social justice.
-Her work often addressed the experiences of herself and the women around her; and, as such, should be recognized for its important contribution to the representation of life as a Black woman in the nineteenth century.
+Harper’s work often addressed the experiences of herself and the women around her and, as such, should be recognized for its important contribution to the representation of life as a Black woman in the nineteenth century.
+At the same time, Harper’s inclusion on overt political themes has sometimes resulted in a comparative lack of scholarship attendant on her aesthetics.

 Featured below is Frances Harper’s most recognized poem, titled “The Slave Mother.”
 The poem describes a mother’s forceful separation from her child, an experience that was all too common amongst enslaved women.